 In history, shamed royals were exiled there but these days, Buyukada, the largest of them all is home to magnificent Ottoman mansions lining spacious avenues.
 Transport is not allowed on the island, so the only way to get about is on foot or via a horse and carriage, but also take the time to sit in the seaside restaurants and take in your last views of Istanbul.

-Travel Tip: Our five-day tour of Istanbul is perfect for travellers who want the services of a guide, and transport.
-Read more about it here, or alternatively, let us tailor-make your own private itinerary of Istanbul and other places in Turkey by contacting us here.
+Travel Tip: Let us tailor-make your own private itinerary of Istanbul and other places in Turkey by contacting us here.